jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Vulnudaemon.md

 RacialMods:
 Languages: Abyssal, Draconic, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
-SpecialAbilities: Aura of Doom (Su) As a free action, a vulnudaemon can radiate an aura of dread and hopelessness.
+  Aura of Doom (Su): >
+    As a free action, a vulnudaemon can radiate an aura of dread and hopelessness.
 Any creature within 30 feet of the vulnudaemon must succeed at a DC 18 Will save or become shaken for as long as it remains in the aura.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: